 Let me show you the donor area.
 This also has healed up really nice.
 He wears his hair quite short.
 If you look really closely you can actually see the fine line scar right there.

-We are going to use some PRP injected actually into the area to help increase the take of the grafts.
+We are going to use some Growth factors injected actually into the area to help increase the take of the grafts.

 Posted by Jeffrey Epstein, MD, FACS